Shin Megami Tensei Devil Survivor Review - Nintendo DS

 Such a rich ensemble of demons deserves an interesting setting to back it up.
 Fortunately, SMT: DS definitely delivers on that front.
 The story is a clash between the amenities and culture of modern-day Tokyo and the timeless struggle between gods, demons, and those eternal in-betweeners, humans.
-Mythological mayhem abounds as a unique modern take on the Tower of Babel story unfolds; this time around, it’s not humanity building a tower that reaches to the heavens that has rubbed The Powers that Be the wrong way, but rather the existence of the Internet and its limitless capacity for sharing ideas and information.
+Mythological mayhem abounds as a unique modern take on the Tower of Babel story unfolds; this time around, it’s not humanity building a tower that reaches to the heavens that have rubbed The Powers that Be the wrong way, but rather the existence of the Internet and its limitless capacity for sharing ideas and information.
 It’s about time, then, for a heavenly ordeal, and you’re going to have to survive it.
 The story of this ordeal is told through the game’s seven days of increasing intensity.
 Each day is broken up into half-hour periods, and time moves ever forward as you take part in various conversations and battles, some optional and some required.

-With a modern Tokyo setting, a story built around the idea of a week-long tribulation, and even a shared sense of fashion between the main characters, you might be reminded of a certain other DS RPG that came out no so long ago, Square Enix’s The World Ends With You.
-However, while that title chiefly featured personal struggles against inner demons, SMT:DS places the emphasis squarely on the nasty visible kind that want to skip past the psychological warfare and just rend you to bits.
+With a modern Tokyo setting, a story built around the idea of a week-long tribulation, and even a shared sense of fashion between the main characters, you might be reminded of a certain other DS RPG that came out so long ago, Square Enix’s The World Ends With You.
+However, while that title chiefly featured personal struggles against inner demons, SMT:DS places the emphasis squarely on the nasty, visible kind that want to skip past the psychological warfare and just rend you to bits.
 The game is aptly named, and the theme of survival makes itself apparent at every turn as you defend yourself and others from the horrors of the Tokyo lockdown and attempt to find a way past the blockade that the decidedly unhelpful government has built around the entirety of Tokyo’s Yamanote Line.

 Normally, humans and demons aren’t exactly going to be fighting on equal terms, but thanks to the modified COMPs (COMmunication Players) given to you by your enigmatic cousin Naoya-- which bear more than a passing resemblance to the handheld gaming device that SMT:DS is played on--the playing field is levelled.
 Along with e-mail and all that good stuff, these custom-made portables feature programs that can summon demons, fuse them into more powerful ones, and even allow the user to make contracts with them by placing bids through the demonic equivalent of eBay.